ezsystems/commerce-documentation/docs/guide/basket/basket_features/additional_data_in_the_basket_line.md

 ## Additional data

-To add some additional information to the basket line **only the template** will be modified.
+To add some additional information to the basket line, modify the template only.
 No other changes are necessary.

 ```
 <input type="hidden" name="ses_basket[{{ loop.index }}][test]" value="some text"/>